 \subsubsection{The Elbow - A Machine Learning Algorithm}

-We modify an approach based on a machine learning method by \cite{5961514} that provides a good choice of $\lambda$ and $\omega$ with the aim of simultaneously achieving a small RMSE, a parsimonious signal and a small number of non-zero $\bgamma$.
-For any specific $\lambda$ and $\omega$ define the root mean squared error (RMSE)
+We modify an approach based on a machine learning method by \citet{5961514} that provides a good choice of $\lambda$ and $\omega$ with the aim of simultaneously achieving a small root mean squared error (RMSE), a parsimonious signal, and a small number of non-zero $\bgamma$.
+For any specific $\lambda$ and $\omega$, define the RMSE as

-of the fit to the data using the hybrid model and also let $E_0$ denote the the RMSE for the base model with just a linear trend and fit by least squares.
-Let $H_2(\lambda)$ be the number of nonzero elements in $\hat{\bgamma}$ and $N(\lambda, \omega)$ denote the effective degrees of freedom for a given pair of penalty parameters defined as
+of the fit to the data using the hybrid model, and also let $E_0$ denote the RMSE for the base model with just a linear trend and fit by least squares.
+Let $H_2(\lambda)$ be the number of nonzero elements in $\hat{\bgamma}$, and then $N(\lambda, \omega)$ denotes the effective degrees of freedom for a given pair of penalty parameters defined as

 with $H_1(\omega)=tr(\Phi(\Phi^T\Phi+\omega R)^{-1}\Phi)$.
 For justification, recall

 where $H_2(\lambda)=(I-\Phi (\Phi^T\Phi+\omega R)^{-1}\Phi^T)\Psi$.